pravega/charts/docs/index.md

 - Zookeeper
 - Schema Registry

-The purpose of this repository is to provide a place for maintaining the official Pravega Charts.
+The purpose of this repository is to provide a place to maintain the official Pravega Charts.

 To add the Pravega charts repository to your Helm repos, use the following command
 ```